hanewman/hanewman.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %}

+**Fast Combinatorial Algorithms for Simultaneously Approximating All lp-Norms in Correlation Clustering**
+with: Sami Davies and Benjamin Moseley
+<a href="https://pubsonline.informs.org/doi/abs/10.1287/moor.2024.0567"> Mathematics of Operations Research<</a>

+**Online Correlation Clustering: Simultaneously Optimizing All lp-norms**
+with: Sami Davies and Benjamin Moseley
+<a href="https://www.arxiv.org/abs/2510.15076"> arXiv 2025/a>

 **Robust Gittins for Stochastic Scheduling**
 with: Benjamin Moseley, Kirk Pruhs, and Rudy Zhou
 <a href="{{ hanewman.github.io }}/_pages/gittins.pdf"> **SIGMETRICS 2025** </a>,<a href="{{ hanewman.github.io }}/_pages/SIGMETRICS2025.pdf"> slides </a>